Twenmod/Portfoliogame/readme.md

 3. Make sure you have the dependencies installed by running `~$` `sudo apt install sfml-dev libjsoncpp-dev`

-or downloading it from aur on arch
+or downloading it from the aur on arch

 4. Build the game using ctrl-shift-B